CONTROL PROCESSES 2026

 June 12th

-• Eliana Vassena (Radboud University & Donders Institute, Netherlands)
+• Eliana Vassena (Radboud University & Donders Institute, Netherlands): The neurochemical mechanisms of effort allocation and persistence

 1:30 pm: Blitz 4